21st-dev/phion/templates/vite-react/README.md

 Happy coding! 🎉

-## ⚠️ SPA Routing for Netlify/Shipvibes
+## ⚠️ SPA Routing for Netlify/Vybcel

-If you deploy to Netlify or Shipvibes, make sure to include a `public/_redirects` file with the following content:
+If you deploy to Netlify or Vybcel, make sure to include a `public/_redirects` file with the following content:

 ```
 /*    /index.html   200